 “I followed the people who were also running away when our village was attacked.
 I saw how my father was shot.
 He told me to run and that God will take care of me.
 I wanted to stay back and die with him, but I just found myself running in an unknown direction with other people.
 I thought my mother was among the crowd, but to this day I have not heard anything about her.”

 Those are the sad words from a young orphaned boy named Zira James, who lives in the city of Yola in north-eastern Nigeria.
-He was likely the only survivor of his family after a recent brutal Boko Haram attack.
+He was likely the only survivor of his family after a recent brutal an extremist group that is located primarily in Northern Nigeria More attack.

 Zira’s story was documented by Isaac, an Open Doors researcher for Nigeria who recently returned from the war-torn area.

 One of the most heart-breaking things Isaac experienced in Yola was meeting 16 children such as Zira who have lost both of their parents in the violence.
 They all come from different communities.
-Most of these children narrowly escaped from the hands of Boko Haram, to now face fear and abandonment.
+Most of these children narrowly escaped from the hands of an extremist group that is located primarily in Northern Nigeria More, to now face fear and abandonment.